Quick answer

 - They gifted assets to their children during their lifetime, utilizing the annual gift allowance.

-- They ensured that their SIPP was structured in a tax-efficient manner, taking into account the tax-free lump sum and the taxable portion.
+- They ensured that their SIPP was structured in a tax-efficient manner, taking into account the outside the scope of IHT lump sum and the taxable portion.

 As a result, they were able to pass on a significant portion of their wealth to their beneficiaries without incurring substantial inheritance tax.